jbecker7326/credit-prediction/README.md

 The dataset contains 1,000 records and 20 features.
 Of these features, there are 7 discrete numeric features of various ranges and 14 symbolic string features with up to 5 possible values.

-## Data Preparation

-Section 1.2 and 1.4 of the [notebook](./notebooks/notebook.ipynb) includes our EDA for the credit dataset.
+Section 1.2 and 1.4 of the [notebook](./notebooks/notebook.ipynb) includes our preparation for the credit dataset.
 It was also converted into a standalone [python file](./scripts/data_prep.py), which is automatically applied to the training data before deployment.
 Our primary goal was to covert all categorical columns to numeric.
 To achieve this, we used binary conversion, ordinal encoding, and one-hot encoding.
 Our preparation pipeline was run on both the training and testing dataset.

+## Analysis
-## EDA
+### EDA

 Section 1.3 of the [notebook](./notebooks/notebook.ipynb) includes our EDA for the credit dataset.